 - Support of overall health & wellness

-Acupuncture is now available to patients on treatment at the Mass General Cancer Center at Cooley Dickinson Hospital.
+Acupuncture is now available to patients receiving treatment at the Mass General Cancer Center at Cooley Dickinson Hospital.
 Appointments may be made when your infusion treatments are scheduled with our scheduling coordinators.
-While receiving your treatment in the infusion suite, your acupuncturist will meet briefly meet with you chair-side, to discuss your main symptoms and questions.
+While receiving your treatment in the infusion suite, your acupuncturist will meet briefly with you chair-side, to discuss your main symptoms and questions.
 During this time, they will check in with you about various systems in your body—which are all interrelated and supportive of your specific concerns and care.

 How Acupuncture Works